Expectations¶

 Perhaps the most valuable result of all education is the ability to make yourself do the thing you have to do when it ought to be done whether you like it or not. -- Thomas Henry Huxley

-Finally, learning to get things done eliminates job worries.
-As Elbert Hubbard noted in 1899, capable people always find opportunities.
+Getting things done also eliminates job worries: as Elbert Hubbard noted in 1899, capable people always find opportunities.

 Plot a lot, be obsessed with your data¶

-It is so easy to believe that you understand what your pipeline is doing.
-But in practice, I almost always found that there are still bugs and that I do not really understand what is going on.
-Thus, plot a lot.
-Plot everything.
-Plot it again.
-Plot it differently.
-Plot it in different ways.
-Plot it until you understand what is going on.
-Every input, every output, every intermediate step.
-Plot it all.
-There is some overhead in the beginning, but it will save you so much time later on.
+It is easy to believe you understand what your pipeline is doing.
+In practice, I almost always find there are still bugs and that I don't really understand what is going on.
+So plot a lot — every input, output, and intermediate step — and plot it differently until you actually understand it.
+There is some overhead up front, but it saves enormous time later.

-I am a very visual thinker.
-If you want me to help you, help me by showing me plots.
+I am a very visual thinker: if you want my help, show me plots.

 Beyond the official rules from the institute/university: